alexandre-abrioux/golem-node/README.md

 Use `make up` to start the node in a detached mode.

-You can access the logs at all time by running `make logs`.
+You can access the logs at any time by running `make logs`.

 Use `make status` to get your node address and health.